*This post may contain affiliate links, please see my disclosure

-The NEW copy of the bill can be found HERE.
+The FINAL copy of the bill can be found HERE.

 If you are under the adjust gross income limits on your 2019 tax return (or 2018 if no 2019 return filed yet), you would receive a check.
 You would also receive additional money if you have qualifying children (16 years old and under).